Ο Population: 19.7 million

 Improving the people’s health in Mopti while contributing to the fight against poverty and social exclusion

 Eyes of the world aims to improve the eye health of the people in Mopti.
-In spite of the many efforts and achievements made by the Foundation over the past 10 years, the Mopti region has over 2 million inhabitants and only 2 ophthalmologists.
-As a result of the lack of available care, it is estimated that over 22,000 people are blind due to preventable causes or have curable eye conditions.
+In spite of the many efforts and achievements made by the Foundation over the past 10 years, the Mopti region has over 2 million inhabitants and only three ophthalmologists.
+It is estimated that with the 78% of the population living in poverty, blindness has an estimated prevalence of 1.2%, between six and seven times higher than in the neighboring countries, mainly due to preventable causes or curable eye conditions.

 Following the Foundation’s Strategic Plan for the Prevention and Fight against Blindness in Mali, Eyes of the world cooperates with the National Plan for Fighting against Blindness and Mopti’s Regional Directorate of Health, which manages Mopti’s Regional Plan.
 The goal of the cooperation is to improve preventive measures and guarantee permanent ophthalmic and optical care in the region.
 This will then increase access to primary eye care at Communal Health Centres and specialised eye care at the Sominé Dolo Hospital and the Reference Health Centre in Bankass.
 In order to reach these objectives, Eyes of the world has donated all the necessary equipment and supplies for the facilities, and trained health personnel at all levels.
 By enabling local professionals and providing them the necessary equipment, we are able to guarantee quality, accessible eye care for all, even those who are extremely poor.